 - All Mt.
 Vernon schools and buses are provided with high-tech safety features including video surveillance.

 - Local and county police train frequently in each of our school buildings to prepare for any situation.
 This enables the police to be familiar with the Mt.
 Vernon buildings' layout to help in an emergency.

 - Mt.
 Vernon has very tight relationships with our local and county law enforcement agencies.

 - Mt.
 Vernon High School has random contraband searches with local police, using drug-sniffing dogs periodically throughout the year.

-- Each school has a safety team that annually reviews and updates their school safety plan.
+- Each school has a safety team that meets regularly, as well as annually reviews and updates their school safety plan.

 - All staff have photo identification key cards to identify themselves as staff and to allow entry into their building during specific days/times.